akamai/terraform-provider-akamai/docs/data-sources/appsec_slow_post.md

 * `version` - (Required) The version number of the security configuration to use.

-* `policy_id` - (Required) The ID of the security policy to use
+* `security_policy_id` - (Required) The ID of the security policy to use

 ## Attributes Reference

 In addition to the arguments above, the following attributes are exported:

-* `output_text` - A tabular display showing the following attributes:
+* `output_text` - A tabular display including the following columns:
-  * `action` - The action that the rule should trigger (either `alert` or `abort`)
+  * `ACTION` - The action that the rule should trigger (either `alert` or `abort`)
-  * `duration threshold` - The time in seconds before the first eight kilobytes of the POST body must be received to avoid triggering the specified `action`.
-  * `slow rate threshold` - The average rate in bytes per second over the period specified by `period` before the specified `action` is triggered.
+  * `SLOW_RATE_THRESHOLD RATE` - The average rate in bytes per second over the period specified by `period` before the specified `action` is triggered.
-  * duration threshold timeout` - The length of time in seconds by which the eight kilobytes of the POST body transfer must be considered to avoid the request being considered a slow request.
-  * `period` - The length in seconds of the period during which the server should accept a request before determining whether a POST request is too slow.
+  * `SLOW_RATE_THRESHOLD PERIOD` - The length in seconds of the period during which the server should accept a request before determining whether a POST request is too slow.
-  * `rate` - The rate in bytes per second that is considered a slow request.
+  * `DURATION_THRESHOLD TIMEOUT` - The time in seconds before the first eight kilobytes of the POST body must be received to avoid triggering the specified `action`.